publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch16/m__us_usc_t42_s1862i.md

                 (iv) provide faculty mentors for students participating in activities under clause (iii), including summer salary support for faculty mentors.

                 Funds used by eligible partnerships to carry out clauses (i) and (ii) shall be from non-Federal sources.
-In-cash and in-kind resources used by eligible partnerships to carry out clauses (i) and (ii) shall not be considered to be contributions for purposes of applying subsection (f)(3) of this section.
+In-cash and in-kind resources used by eligible partnerships to carry out clauses (i) and (ii) shall not be considered to be contributions for purposes of applying subsection (f)(3).

             (C) Any institution participating in a partnership that receives a grant under this paragraph shall be ineligible to receive assistance under part B of title I of the Higher Education Act of 1965 \[[20 U.S.C.
 1011][/us/usc/t20/s1011] et seq.\] for the duration of the grant received under this paragraph.